diegonacimiento/velmar-backend/README.md

 # Velmar-backend
-Explore a complete online shopping experience with our fictional ecommerce.
-Discover products organized into categories and brands, manage your user account, and enjoy the ease of shopping with carts and orders.
-Administrators can edit and delete products, brands, and categories to maintain an up-to-date catalog.
+Explore a complete online shopping experience with my fictional ecommerce.
+Discover products organized by categories and brands, manage your user account, and enjoy the ease of shopping with carts and orders.
+Sellers can edit and delete products, brands, and categories to maintain an up-to-date catalog.
 Secure authentication ensures the protection of personal data.
-Welcome to a realistic simulation of ecommerce, where efficiency and security come together for an exceptional user experience.
+Welcome to a realistic simulation of ecommerce, where efficiency and security come together to offer an exceptional user experience.

 [Documentación en español](README-es.md)